swarnimcodes/smarniw.xyz/content/posts/turepo.md

 This video was so fun to watch while he whooshes his magic wand while making elisp look not just readable, but something fun and something I desired to write programs in.
-It was almost enlightening to watch him go through a language that he doesnt program in and writing code that makes sense to me, sitting probably 1000 miles away.
+It was almost enlightening to watch him go through a language that he doesn't program in and writing code that makes sense to me, sitting probably 1000 miles away.